nathanLloydw/pet-hamper/wp-content/plugins/cookie-law-info/readme.txt

 == Upgrade Notice ==

-= 3.0.9 =
+= 3.1.1 =

-Tested OK with WordPress version 6.2
+[Fix] - Polish characters were not displayed correctly in banner